 I was a freshman at university when Makerere celebrated 90 years of her existence.
 One of the activities done to mark off the celebrations were a series of lectures on different topics.
-However, the main public lecture which filled the main hall to overflowing capacity was the one where Dr Martin Aliker was presenting his.
+However, the main public lecture which filled the main hall to overflowing capacity was the one where Dr Martin Aliker was hosted.

-I do not know how many time I re-read the lecture during my stay at university and I used the information therein written to superintend over other students on matters university history.
+I do not know how many times I re-read the lecture during my stay at university and I used the information therein written to superintend over other students on matters university history.
 I still have my copy.

 Given that there are not many senior citizens in this country that have written down their stories, The Bell is Ringing stands out as a master piece of its own, not that the narrator is so humorous but because he teaches more than many of us know about our country.
 A number of authors have written on the political history of the country but very few, if any, have written about the business history.
 The commonest business history of the country that you will ever hear of is the expulsion of the Asians by Idi Amin in 1972.
 Dr Aliker has been at the pinnacle of the corporate business in Uganda and he tells it all.